-Students are encouraged to speak to their class teacher or the school counsellor if they are experiencing or in fear of experiencing any form of abuse.
+Students are encouraged to speak to their class teacher, DAL, deputy DSL or the school counsellor if they are experiencing or in fear of experiencing any form of abuse.

-If parents are concerned for the wellbeing of their children they can also make an appointment to speak with a School Counsellor.
+If parents are concerned for the wellbeing of their children they can also make an appointment to speak with the School Counsellor.